usfca-cs-tools/docs/risc-v-setup.md

     su root
     ```
     the default password is `root`
+1. Check that the date is correct using the `date` command.
+The results will be in UTC, 7 hours ahead of PST.
+    1. If it's wrong (perhaps July 13), you can set it to the correct time (the date below is an example to show the format)
+        ```sh
+        date --set="25 AUG 2022 19:15:00"
+        ```
 1. Upgrade the OS to the latest (as root)
     ```sh
     apt update && apt upgrade